 The Special Education programs for K-12 Special Education-General Curriculum, K-12 Adapted Curriculum and PK-12 Visual Impairments include coursework that meet VDOE requirements for licensure.

-Take a quick survey to identify the test requirements for your program and to learn about approved substitute options, and then touch base with your advisor to confirm your plans.
+Refer to these licensure testing requirements to identify the test requirements for your program and to learn about approved substitute options, and then touch base with your advisor to confirm your plans.

 The BSEd in Special Education, when done with a licensure concentration, provides a route to meet the Virginia Department of Education (VDOE) requirements to earn a teaching license that corresponds to the concentration area.
 Once the BSEd with concentration has been awarded, the Mason licensure coordinator is available to assist students with submission of the VDOE teacher licensure packet.